sdc-china/IDA-doc/_posts/2018-01-15-installation-liberty.md

 *  **spring.datasource.url** : MySQL database connection URL
 *  **server.context-path** : default as  "/keter"
 *  **server.full-context-path** :
-    "https://keterServerip:port/keter", this should be the URL for users to access Keter web application.
-Please update it with the actual protocol, Keter server ip, Keter server port and context URI.
+    "https://keterServerip:port/keter", this should be the HTTPS URL for users to access Keter web application.
+Please update it with the actual Keter server ip, Keter server port and context URI.
 *  **engineConfig.screenshotDir** :  screenshot folder
+*  **engineConfig.tempDir** :  temp folder for Keter internal use
 *  **smtp.host** ：your SMTP host
 *  **smtp.port** ：your SMTP port
 *  **email.from** ：sender Email address